 Our goal in admissions is to select outstanding students who will benefit from and add to the OSU astronomy program.
 We base our admissions decisions on a number of factors, primarily (but not in any particular order):

 Three (3) Letters of recommendation

 Statement of Intent and supplementary materials

 No one of these factors dominates, though letters of recommendation from people who can describe your suitability for the OSU program and preparation for research in general are especially helpful to us.
 We have no pre-defined thresholds on any indicator, and we try to use all materials holistically when evaluating applicants.

 Since 2018, submission of the GRE physics subject score is optional.
 If you choose to submit a score, the subject GRE will be one of several indicators that we use to assess your undergraduate physics preparation.
-Starting in Autumn 2020, neither the GRE General or Physics GRE will be accepted.
+Starting in Autumn 2021, neither the GRE General or Physics GRE are required.

 We encourage all applicants to include a paragraph in your statement of intent that addresses your undergraduate physics preparation.
 For instance, you might list the textbooks used in your advanced physics and astrophysics classes and the grades earned in those courses.

 Note that we select students based on their overall potential without any regard to whom they might work with.
 This differs from some programs where admission is tied to particular research groups.
 However, you should feel free to contact our faculty with any questions and expressions of interest in your particular interests.